mxsjoberg/michaelsjoberg.com/public/posts/lecture-notes-on-security-engineering.md

 - buses are collections of electrical conduits that carry bytes between components, usually fixed sized and referred to as words, where the word size is 4 bytes (32 bits) or 8 bytes (64 bits)

 - I/O devices are connections to the external world, such as keyboard, mouse, and display, but also disk drives, which is where executable files are stored
-    - controller, chip sets in the devices themselves or main circuit board (also called motherboard)
+    - controllers are chip sets in the devices themselves or main circuit board (motherboard)
-    - adapter, cards plugged into the motherboard
+    - adapters are cards plugged into the motherboard

-- main memory is a temporary storage device that holds program and data when executed by the processor, physically, it is a collection of dynamic random-access memory (DRAM) chips, and logically, it is a linear array of bytes with its own unique address (also called array index)
+- main memory is a temporary storage device that holds program and data when executed by the processor, physically, it is a collection of dynamic random-access memory (DRAM) chips, and logically, it is a linear array of bytes with its own unique address (array index)

 - processor, or central processing unit (CPU), is the engine that interprets and executes the machine-level instructions stored in the main memory

 #### <a name="1.2.1" class="anchor"></a> [CPU](#1.2.1)

 The CPU has a word size storage device (register) called program counter (PC) that points at some instruction in main memory.
-Instructions are executed in a strict sequence, which is to read and interpret instruction as pointed to by program counter, perform operation (as per the instruction), and then update the counter to point to next instruction (note that each instruction has its own unique address).
+Instructions are executed in a strict sequence, which is to read and interpret the instruction as pointed to by program counter, perform operation (as per the instruction), and then update the counter to point to next instruction (note that each instruction has its own unique address).
 An operation, as performed by the CPU, use main memory, register file, which is a small storage device with collection of word-size registers, and the arithmetic logic unit (ALU) to compute new data and address values:

 - load, copy byte (or word) from main memory into register, overwriting previous content in register